kizu/kizu.ru/src/documents/posts/2013-01-22-(issues)-cursor-pointer/index.en.md

 ### Delimitation of the active area

-There are a lot of cases when you should hint to the user he could click already.
+There are a lot of cases when you should hint to the users that they could click already.
 You could often want to increase the clickable area of different elements, like for small icons or for menu items placed near the window edges.
-In those cases adding a cursor on hover would help user to find out when he could click on an element.
+In those cases adding a cursor on hover would help users to find out when they could click on an element.

 In some cases, when there are adjacent elements, the cursor wouldn’t be enough to tell which element is hovered — in those cases you should change the visual state of those elements.

-Anyway, if you’d hint user when to use any specific active element, user would know it and it would be easier for him to use the UI next time — he’d need to aim with less precision, because he’d know that active area of an element could be bigger than it can be seen.
-And when he’d move the cursor he could click right at the moment the cursor would change.
-Otherwise, if an element don’t change its cursor on hover, the user would need to aim carefully to hit the area of a small element like icon or checkbox.
+Anyway, if you’d hint users when to use any specific active element, users would know it and it would be easier for them to use the UI next time — they’d need to aim with less precision, because they’d know that active area of an element could be bigger than it can be seen.
+And when they’d move the cursor they could click right at the moment the cursor would change.
+Otherwise, if an element don’t change its cursor on hover, the users would need to aim carefully to hit the area of a small element like icon or checkbox.

 And I could argue if someone would say the active area of an element should be as big as its visual representation, but I’ll keep my arguments on this topic for another article.